redis/redis/README.md

 This is one of the most complex files inside Redis, it is recommended to approach it only after getting a bit familiar with the rest of the code base.
-In this file there is the implementation of both the master and replica role of Redis.
+In this file there is the implementation of both the primary and replica role of Redis.

-One of the most important functions inside this file is `replicationFeedSlaves()` that writes commands to the clients representing replica instances connected to our master, so that the replicas can get the writes performed by the clients: this way their data set will remain synchronized with the one in the master.
+One of the most important functions inside this file is `replicationFeedSlaves()` that writes commands to the clients representing replica instances connected to our primary, so that the replicas can get the writes performed by the clients: this way their data set will remain synchronized with the one in the primary.

-This file also implements both the `SYNC` and `PSYNC` commands that are used in order to perform the first synchronization between masters and replicas, or to continue the replication after a disconnection.
+This file also implements both the `SYNC` and `PSYNC` commands that are used in order to perform the first synchronization between primarys and replicas, or to continue the replication after a disconnection.

 Other C files